The CIO Brief: Don’t Time. Trim.

 But…if you were dead set on trying.

-I think you’d have a decent argument to dump your tech stocks and “head to the beach” for a bit.
+I think you’d have a decent argument to dump your stocks and head to the beach.

 Ok, so the market is rich.